1626

 1634

-- The first settlers for the new Maryland colony arrive in North America.
+March: The first English settlers for the new Maryland colony arrive in North America.

 1635

-- Confrontations occur between Virginia and Maryland based on boundary disputes between the two colonies.
+April 23: A naval battle occurs between Virginia and Maryland, one of several confrontations over boundary disputes between the two colonies.

-- The charter for the Massachusetts Bay Company is revoked.
+April 25: The Council for New England revokes the charter for the Massachusetts Bay Company.
 The colony refuses to yield to this, however.

-- Roger Williams is ordered banished from Massachusetts after critizing the colony and promoting the idea of separation of church and state.
+Roger Williams is ordered banished from Massachusetts after criticizing the colony and promoting the idea of separation of church and state.

 1636

-- The Twonship Act is passed in the Massachusetts Bay general court giving towns the ability to govern themselves to some extent.
+The Town Act is passed in the Massachusetts Bay general court giving towns the ability to govern themselves to some extent, including the power to allocate land and take care of local business.

-- Thomas Hooker arrive in Hartford Connecticut and founds the first church of the territory.
+Thomas Hooker (1586–1647) arrives in Hartford, Connecticut, and founds the first church of the territory.

-- Open warfare begins with Pequot Indians after the death of New England trader John Oldham.
+July 20: Open warfare begins between the Massachusetts Bay, Plymouth, and Saybrook colonies and the Pequot Indigenous people after the death of New England trader John Oldham.

 1637

-- After numerous encounters, the Pequot Indians are massacred by a force of Connecticut, Massachusetts Bay, and Plymouth colonists.
-The tribe is virtually eliminated.
+May 26: After numerous encounters, the Pequot tribe is massacred by a force of Connecticut, Massachusetts Bay, and Plymouth colonists.
+The tribe is virtually eliminated in what becomes known as the Mystic Massacre.

-- Anne Hutchinson is banished from the Massachusetts Bay Colony.
+November 8: Anne Hutchinson (1591–1643) is banished from the Massachusetts Bay Colony, because of theological differences.

 1638